-- Check the box next to Remote Login.
+- Enable the switch next to Remote Login.

-- Be sure to allow access to All users, or explicitly add the Administrators group to the list of restricted users and groups.
+- Click the Info button adjacent to Remote Login to reveal the service settings.
+Be sure to allow access to All users, or explicitly add the Administrators group to the list of restricted users and groups.

-- Verify that the box next to Allow full disk access for remote users is checked.
+- Verify that the box next to Allow full disk access for remote users is checked, then click Done.

 - Make a note of your remote Mac's hostname.
-The hostname is indicated underneath the Computer Name text field.
+The hostname is indicated in the Local hostname text field.
 In the screenshot below, "Starbuck.local" is the hostname of the remote Macintosh.

 Configuring a Remote Macintosh source or destination